What Should Frontier AI Developers Disclose About Internal Deployments?: Limitations and future work

+Nevertheless, we think developers face only weak incentives to mislead in their reports.
+While SB~53 does not mandate third-party evaluation directly, developers are still required to ``clearly and conspicuously publish on [their] internet website a frontier AI framework,'' which must describe how they assess and mitigate risks from internal AI use \citep{sb53}.
+These reports form a written record that can aid regulators and stakeholders in engaging with developers in the event that their safety claims are later found to be incomplete, inaccurate, or misleading.

+Our analysis does not cover the time, staff, and resource costs that reporting on IDMs would impose on developers.
+We expect these costs to be concentrated in the initial setup (i.e., constructing and reconciling an inventory of IDMs and establishing reporting practices).
+After setup, the marginal cost per report should be comparatively low for developers that already produce model cards, evaluation results, and safety cases, given that our proposed disclosures are designed to draw on such materials.
+For public disclosures, developers can further reduce the reporting burden by drawing on the confidential quarterly reports on catastrophic risk from internal AI use that they are already required to produce under SB~53 and the NY~RAISE Act, redacting sensitive contents as appropriate.

+Relatedly, we do not prescribe which internal function should administer reporting (i.e., a legal team, technical staff, or a dedicated team), as developers differ too widely in structure for any single assignment to be appropriate.
+Future work should analyse these implementation costs in more detail and study how reporting can be standardised between developers (e.g., through templates) without mandating overly stipulative guidelines.

-Our proposal of useful information to disclose about to disclose about IDMs is non-exhaustive, and will likely need to be updated over time to include additional important information.
-As we learn more about IDMs, and their capabilities and usage expand, we anticipate gaining more clarity about which information developers should prioritise reporting.
-We encourage future researchers to iterate on our list.
+Our proposal of useful information to disclose about IDMs is non-exhaustive, and will likely need to be updated over time to include additional important information.
+As we learn more about IDMs, and their capabilities and usage expand, we anticipate gaining more clarity about which information developers should prioritise reporting as well as the appropriate format this reporting might take.
+We encourage future researchers to iterate on our proposed list.